Aeropress vs Aeropress Go: What’s The Difference?

 The Aeropress comes with a funnel for adding coffee grounds to the brew chamber.
 The Aeropress Go lacks a funnel but includes a travel mug with a lid that doubles as a carrying case.

-Winner: I’ll give a slight edge to the Aeropress Go in this case because the mug adds value without upping the cost.
+Winner: I’ll give a slight edge to the Aeropress Go in this case because the mug adds value without upping the cost, whereas you’ll need to pay another $5 just for a cloth carrying case for your original Aeropress and its accessories.
 But value comes down to what you need.

 Both Aeropress and Aeropress Go are excellent coffee makers.
 Indeed, they are essentially the same coffee maker.
 In my opinion, if you already own the Aeropress and a travel mug, there is no reason to buy the Aeropress Go.
 But if you don’t own either model, here’s what I would suggest: